Skin Cancer Plastic Surgeon Perth

 Skin cancer surgery

-While GPs and skin specialists play an important role in the early detection and treatment of skin cancers, plastic surgeons offer specialised skills in surgical techniques that focus on minimising scarring and optimising cosmetic outcomes.
+While general practitioners (GPs) and dermatologists play an important role in the detection and initial treatment of skin cancers, plastic surgeons have specialised expertise in surgical techniques that minimise scarring and aim to optimise cosmetic outcomes.

 Dr Jeremy Rawlins, Skin Cancer Plastic Surgeon Perth

-Surgical removal is often the best treatment choice for the three primary types of skin cancer:
+Surgical removal is often the recommended treatment for the three primary types of skin cancer:

-• Basal cell carcinoma, making up 75% of the skin cancers diagnosed.
+• Basal cell carcinoma (BCC): The most common type, making up approximately 75% of diagnosed skin cancers.

-• Squamous cell carcinoma, accounting for 20% of skin cancer cases.
+• Squamous cell carcinoma (SCC): Accounts for about 20% of skin cancer cases.

 Basal cell carcinoma